aws-lite/aws-lite.org/app/docs/request-response.md

   - By default, all headers are included in [authentication via AWS signature v4](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html)
   - If your request includes a `payload` that cannot be automatically JSON-encoded and you do not specify a `content-type` header, the default `application/octet-stream` will be used
 - **`payload`** (object, buffer, readable stream, string)
-  - Payload to be used as the HTTP request body; as a convenience, any passed objects are automatically JSON-encoded (with the appropriate `content-type` header set, if not already present); buffers, streams, and strings simply pass through as-is
+  - Payload to be used as the HTTP request body
+  - As a convenience, any passed objects are automatically JSON-encoded (with the appropriate `content-type` header set, if not already present); buffers, streams, and strings simply pass through as-is
-  - If the `content-type` is `application/xml` or `text/xml`, the payload will be automatically XML-encoded as well
+  - If an object is passed and the `content-type` is `application/xml` or `text/xml`, the request payload will be automatically XML-encoded
   - Readable streams are currently experimental
     - Passing a Node.js readable stream initiates an HTTP data stream to the API endpoint instead of writing a normal HTTP body
     - Streams are not automatically signed like normal HTTP bodies, and may [require their own signing procedures, as in S3](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-streaming.html)